zakimjz/zakimjz.github.io/pages/courses/mlib/syllabus.md

 Your grade will be a combination of the following items.

 * **Assignments and HWs (70%)**: Assignments and HWs will be given throughout the semester.
 These will include an implementation component and can also have written questions.
+Most assignments will be due just before midnight on the due date.
+Late assignments will be accepted with 15% grade penalty per day (for at most 3 days).

 * **Final Project (20%)**: You will implement cutting edge approaches from the literature and extend/improve them.
 You will read papers on